 She glanced that way, then back at them.
 “Yes.
 Yes, menswear.
 It’s that way.”
 She clutched the hangers to her chest and looked down.

-Jackson figured she’d faint if he asked her to help them with sizes.
+Jackson leaned closer to Killian.
+“You figure she’d faint if we asked her to help with sizes?”

 The brothers marched toward the sign and found a surprising selection of shorts and swim trunks.
 They each quickly chose one, grabbed rubbery sandals from a display rack, and headed to the checkout counter.